Common Ragweed is a native erect annual, growing to 40 inches high with many upper branches. The stems are hairy and green to pinkish red.

 The floral array is a raceme like spike at the top of the stem containing numerous small green flower heads that look like green beads.
 The spike can be from 1 to 6 inches long and main stems many develop side shorter side spikes along side the main spike.

 Flowers: The 'green' beads' are the male flowers and they turn yellow to brown with maturity.
 Male and female flowers are separate.
-Each male flower has a cup-shaped head and is only 2 to 3 mm in diamter, 1/8 inch long with a short stalk no more than 1.5 mm long, and the flowers produce a yellow pollen that is wind dispersed.
-The male flower head has 12 to 20 florets and the outside of the head usually does not have black nerves visible like the Giant Ragweed does.
+Each male flower has a cup-shaped head and is only 2 to 3 mm in diameter, 1/8 inch long with a short stalk no more than 1.5 mm long, and the flowers produce a yellow pollen that is wind dispersed.
+Each male flower head has 12 to 20 tiny florets, each funnel shaped with 5 lobes at the tip, each floret with 5 stamens.
 Female flowers are whitish-green, have one floret with a branching style protruding.
 They are clustered in the leaf axils, obscured by leafy bracts, near and below the male flowers.
-The outside of the flower head of both sexes is enclosed in a series of green phyllaries (bracts) in several series.
+The outside of the flower head of both sexes is enclosed in a series of green phyllaries (bracts) in several series and those phyllaries usually do not have black nerves visible like the Giant Ragweed does.

 Seeds: Fertile flowers produce small ovoid bur, that contains a 1/8 inch long cypsela (the seed) that has 3 to 5 spines and a short central beak.
 The bur is dispersed by clinging to fur or clothing.
 Cypselae are viable for several years.